Siyuan-Dong/OctopusSimu/README.md

 ## File Descriptions

-- `ns.py-main` contains the ns.py package for simutation.
+- `ns.py-main` contains the ns.py package for simulation.
 - `Octopus-Micro` contains the codes of OctopusSketch and MicroSketch.
 - `workplace` contains the main program and parameter settings for simulation.